DravaMmonk/COMP90042_2026/README.md

 **The detailed procedure will be shared in Week 10.**

-After the project submission, you will:
+After the project , you will:
 - **Review two reports** from other teams (Part 1)
 - **Evaluate the reviews received for your report** (Part 2)